BC-US--Senate-Supreme Court,ADVISORY, US | Taiwan News

 The AP's reporting on Gorsuch can be found here: http://apne.ws/2mfXk4V :

 SUPREME COURT-NEIL GORSUCH — Supreme Court nominee Neil Gorsuch is roundly described by colleagues and friends as a silver-haired combination of wicked smarts, down-to-earth modesty, disarming friendliness and thoughtful deliberation.
 His critics largely go along with that description of the self-described workaday judge in "honest black polyester" robes.
 Even so, they're not sure it's enough to earn him a spot on the court, thinking him too prone to rule on the side of conservative and business interests.
 By Nancy Benac and Mark Sherman.
-UPCOMING: 1,500 words by 10 a.m., photos.
-Abridged version planned.
+SENT: 1,600 words, photos.
+Abridged version also moved.

 Moving Sunday: